bempp/kifmm/paper/paper.md

 ## Rust

 As a platform for scientific computing, Rust's principal benefits are its build system `Cargo` enabling builds with as little as one terminal command from a user's perspective with dependencies specified in a modern TOML style, and its single centrally supported LLVM based compiler `rustc` that ensures consistent cross-platform performance.
-Compiled Rust code is compatible with the C application binary interface (ABI), which enables linking the extensive existing scientific ecosystem, and is indeed supported through `Cargo`'s `build.rs` files.
+Compiled Rust code is compatible with the C application binary interface (ABI), which enables linking the extensive existing scientific ecosystem.
 This also makes it easy to create language bindings for Rust projects from Python, C++, Fortran and other languages.

 ## Data oriented design with traits